CESNET/landsat/README.md

 server_port = 8080
 ```

-could be altered, but I suggest to change settings of the [Docker](#Running) and firewall.
+could be altered, but I recommend to change settings of the [Docker](#Running) and firewall.

 ### Logging